Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 Many leaders downplay the important of having fun in the workplace, but the fact is that when work is fun, it doesn't "feel" like work, and that is when you know your people are passionate about what they are doing.

-Sometimes it can be a fine line that a leader must walk.
-On one hand you want your people to enjoy their work, but you are also concerned that people are producing their work at a maximum level.
+Without clearly defining fun that is appropriate to the workplace, however, sometimes it can be a fine line that a leader must walk.
+On one hand you want your people to enjoy their work, but you are also concerned that people maintain a level of professionalism.

-FUN in the Workplace can be defined as:
+FUN in the Workplace can be defined as the following: